1840s: China

+On July 3, 1844 the United States signed the Treaty of Wanghia with the Qing Empire.
+The treaty established five U.S. treaty ports in China with extraterritoriality and was the first unequal treaty that the United States imposed on the dynasty.

 Japan

 The 1840s comprised the end of the Tenpō era (1830–1844), the entirety of the Kōka era (1844–1848), and the beginning of the Kaei era (1848–1854).
 The decade saw the end of the reign of Emperor Ninko in 1846, who was succeeded by his son, Emperor Kōmei.

 Southeastern Asia

+Siam and Vietnam

-The 1841–1845 Siamese-Vietnamese War in Cambodia was a war between Vietnam (then under the rule of the Nguyen dynasty) and Siam (Thailand) under the House of Chakkri.
+The Siamese-Vietnamese War (1841–1845) in Cambodia erupted between Vietnam (then under the rule of the Nguyễn dynasty) and Siam (under the House of Chakri).
 In the increasingly confrontational rivalry between Vietnam and Siam, the conflict was triggered by Vietnam's absorption of Cambodia and the demotion of the Khmer monarchs.
-Siam seized the opportunity to intervene as the tide of Khmer discontent rose against Vietnamese rule.
+Siam under Rama III seized the opportunity to intervene as the tide of Khmer discontent rose against Vietnamese rule.

-Siam

-King Rama III ruled Siam during the 1840s under the Chakri dynasty in Bangkok.

-Vietnam

 Emperors Minh Mạng, Thiệu Trị and Tự Đức ruled Vietnam during the 1840s under the Nguyễn dynasty.